 The 7500 packs 384 non-blocking 10-GB ports with 4.5 microseconds of delay into a 11RU chassis.
-Priced at $140,000, the 7500 is a high-capacity, low-cost switch.
-The 7500 is DCB ready and can support Ethernet and Fibre Channel over Ethernet.
+Priced at $140,000, it's a high-capacity, low-cost switch.
+The 7500 is DCB ready so and can support Ethernet and Fibre Channel over Ethernet.
 In addition, each blade comes with 2.4 GB of frame buffer to queue frames in the event of congestion.
-That's enough buffer space to queue up 50 microseconds of 10-Gb traffic per port.
+That's enough buffer space to queue up 50 ms of 10-Gb traffic per port.
 No worries about dropped frames.

 Face it, with virtualization, your data center looks less like a server farm and more like an high-performance computing cluster.
 That requires a switching infrastructure and can move large amounts of data quickly and reliably.
 The Arista 7500 has the horsepower and that's why it won Best of Interop.

 -- Mike Fratto